2018 Big 12 men's basketball tournament

 The 2018 Phillips 66 Big 12 men's basketball tournament was a postseason men's basketball tournament for the Big 12 Conference.
 It was played from March 7 to 10, in Kansas City, Missouri at the Sprint Center.
 Kansas defeated West Virginia in the championship game to win the tournament and receive the conference's automatic bid to the NCAA tournament.
+The Jayhawks tournament win was later vacated by the NCAA due to recruiting violations.

 Seeding

 The Tournament consisted of a 10 team single-elimination tournament with the top 6 seeds receiving a bye.
 Teams were seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.
 These are the tiebreakers (5–8 involve both ties with two teams and ties with multiple teams):